StyleGAN-XL: Scaling StyleGAN to Large Diverse Datasets: Scaling StyleGAN to ImageNet

 \subsection{Classifier Guidance for GANs}

-Dhariwal and Nichol~\cite{Dhariwal2021NEURIPS} introduced classifier guidance to inject class information into diffusion models.
-Classifier guidance modifies each diffusion step at time step $t$ by adding the gradients of a pretrained classifier $\nabla_{\bx_t}\log p_{\phi}(\bc|x_t, t)$.
-The best results are obtained when applying guidance on class-conditional models and scaling the classifier gradients by a constant $\lambda>1$.
-This successful combination indicates that our model may also profit from classifier guidance, even though we already supply class information via embeddings.
+\cite{Dhariwal2021NEURIPS} introduced classifier guidance to inject class information into diffusion models.
+Classifier guidance modifies each diffusion step at time step $t$ by adding gradients of a pretrained classifier $\nabla_{\bx_t}\log p_{\phi}(\bc|x_t, t)$.
+The best results are obtained by applying guidance on class-conditional models and scaling the classifier gradients by a constant $\lambda>1$.
+This combination indicates that our model may also profit from classifier guidance, even though it already receives class information via embeddings.

 We first pass the generated image $\bx$ through a pretrained classifier CLF to predict the class label $c_i$.
 We then add a cross-entropy loss $\mathcal{L}_{CE} = -\sum_{i=0}^{C} c_i \log CLF({x}_i) $ as an additional term to the generator loss and scale this term by a constant $\lambda$.
-For the classifier, we use DeiT-S~\cite{Touvron2021ICML}, which exhibits strong classification performance while not adding much overhead to the training.
+For the classifier, we use DeiT-small~\cite{Touvron2021ICML}, which exhibits strong classification performance while not adding much overhead to the training.
 Similar to ~\cite{Dhariwal2021NEURIPS}, we observe a significant improvement in IS, indicating an increase in sample quality (\textbf{Config-F}).
 We find $\lambda=8$ to work well empirically.
 Classifier guidance only works well on higher resolutions ($>32^2$); otherwise, it leads to mode collapse.
 This is in contrast to~\cite{Dhariwal2021NEURIPS} who exclusively guide their low-resolution model.
 The difference stems from how guidance is applied: we use it for model training, whereas~\cite{Dhariwal2021NEURIPS} guide the sampling process.